 Support the Wisconsin Parkinson Association

 Wisconsin Parkinson Association is an independent 501c3 organization in the United States, serving more than 10,000 people annually through community support groups, free conferences and workshops, free information and resources about PD, and much more.
-As an independent, nonprofit organization, WPA raised 100% of its revenue through the generosity of the community.
+As an independent, nonprofit organization, WPA raises 100% of its revenue through the generosity of the community.

 You can make a tax-deductible donation to help in the fight against Parkinson disease by supporting our outreach and education programs.
 Our online donation form is fast, easy, and secure.
 You can make a general donation or a tribute donation in memory or in honor of someone.